Skip to main content

 }

 When the customer completes whichever path they choose, a follow-up connection.updated.v2 event fires with status: "CONNECTED".
-See Connection lifecycle — credential errors for the full set of statuses that pause collection.
+See Connection lifecycle — credential errors for the full set of statuses that stop collection.

 Triage flow for customer support teams